The Bible Stands Alone

 "In the beginning God created the heavens and the earth" (Genesis 1:1).

 So where does this leave us?
 We know that anything that begins to exist has a cause.
 The universe began to exist, therefore it has a cause.
 What kind of cause must this be to bring in space, time and matter?
-It logically follows that this cause must be space-less, timeless, and immaterial; a cause that can transcend all things that the universe is made up of.
+It logically follows that this cause must be space-less, timeless, and immaterial; a cause that can transcend all things that the universe is made up of; a personal cause having a free will of the mind to be able to bring into existence creatures that exhibit these attributes.

-What does the Bible say concerning the nature of God?
+What more does the Bible say concerning the nature of God as being transcendent?

 "'Can anyone hide himself in secret places,